rampern/demorepo/README.md

 # demorepo

-## GitHub Integration Backend with Authentication
+## GitHub Integration Backend with Authentication and OpenAI Integration

 This backend provides API endpoints to interact with GitHub repositories using personal access tokens.
 It also supports user authentication with JWT tokens, refresh token rotation, and secure cookie storage.
+Additionally, it supports storing per-user OpenAI API keys encrypted and an "Ask Anything" flow that fetches repo files, sends prompts and attachments to OpenAI, and returns JSON diffs.

 ### Features